ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Subtitles Format

 Description: The [Script Info] and [V4 Styles] sections are stored in the codecprivate.
 Each event is stored in its own Block.
-For more information, please read the SSA/ASS specification in the Subtitles section.
+For more information, see [the SSA/ASS section in `Subtitles`](#subtitles).

 ### S_TEXT/ASS